mahotilo/LinkChecker/README.md

 # [LinkChecker](https://github.com/mahotilo/LinkChecker) - Link Checker plugin for Typesetter CMS

 ## About
-Check links and image sources on the current page
+Check links on the current page

 - checking results are stored for one month
 - sortable results table
+- show checked link in page (scroll to and highlite for 10 sec)

 ## See also
 * [Typesetter Home](http://www.typesettercms.com)